Noah Anderson

-Noah Anderson (born 17 February 2001) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL).
+Noah Anderson (born 17 February 2001) is a professional Australian rules footballer who plays for, and captains, the Gold Coast Suns in the Australian Football League (AFL).

+The son of two-time premiership player Dean Anderson, he was recruited to the Suns with the second pick in the 2019 national draft.
+He made his debut in the opening round of the 2020 season and finished runner-up in the Rising Star.
+He was appointed captain of the Suns before the 2025 season and led them to their inaugural finals series.

 Early life

 Anderson was born in Melbourne to mother Fiona and father Dean Anderson (two-time AFL premiership player).
 Anderson participated in the Auskick program at Glenferrie in Hawthorn, Victoria and played junior football for the Hawthorn Citizens Junior Football Club in the Yarra Junior Football League at a young age and made his first representative side when he was chosen to represent the under-12 Victorian state team.
-He attended Carey Grammar with future Gold Coast teammate Matthew Rowell throughout their teenage years.
+He attended Carey Baptist Grammar School with future Gold Coast teammate Matthew Rowell throughout their teenage years.
 As Anderson progressed through the junior ranks, he was given an opportunity to debut in the TAC Cup for the Oakleigh Chargers at 16 years of age.
 In 2019, he was named in the under-18 All-Australian team for his impressive performances in the AFL Under 18 Championships and played a pivotal role in Oakleigh's NAB League premiership season.